-Many students use Skype, FaceTime, Zoom and other social media platforms to keep in touch with their family and friends.
-There are telephones in the residences and phone cards for international calls can be purchased.
-Wi-Fi is available on campus from 06:30 to 23:30 on Sunday to Thursday; and 06:30 to 01:00 on Friday, Saturday and the day before public holiday.
+Many students use various social media platforms via Wi-Fi to keep in touch with their family and friends.
+Wi-Fi is available on campus from 06:30 to 00:00 on Sunday to Thursday; and 06:30 to 01:00 on Friday, Saturday and the day before public holiday.
 Students may purchase SIM cards for offline data or emergency calls for a small cost with monthly packages (pay as you go).
-However, most overseas students do not choose to buy a local SIM card.

-Overseas students may send and receive messages from home via the College fax: (852) 2643 4088.
+Overseas students may send and receive mail from home.
 Incoming mails are available for collection in the General Office from Monday to Friday during the office hours.
 There is a post office in the local shopping centre.
 The College does not process outgoing mail, so students must take it to the post office themselves.

-The College communicates with parents and National Committees on several occasions, using the addresses/telephone numbers provided at the time of application.
+The College communicates with parents and National Committees on several occasions, using the addresses/email/telephone numbers provided at the time of application.
 Should a change of address and/or circumstances occur during the time a student is in the College, it is important that the College gets a written notification of the change(s).

 Like other United World Colleges, LPCUWC insists that students remain on campus overnight during weekends to build a closer sense of community.
 Overnight leave is not granted except in exceptional circumstances, and this includes students from Hong Kong as we do not want to foster a division between local and overseas students.
 When Hong Kong students are granted overnight leave, such as during special holidays and festivals, it is expected that they will host one or more overseas friends if possible.
-There are currently limitations due to COVID-19 policy.
-Such policies will be updated from time to time, depending on the development of COVID-19.